Frequently Asked Questions

 - Providing fire protection and paramedic services and replacing outdated lifesaving and firefighting equipment

-How do we know funds from the local measure would be spent responsibly?
+How do we know funds from Measure T would be spent responsibly?

-- Currently, nearly all of the sales tax generated locally goes to the State or the County – all money raised by the local measure would stay in Redlands to address local needs
+- Currently, nearly all of the sales tax generated locally goes to the State or the County – all money raised by Measure T would stay in Redlands to address local needs

 - By law, no funds could be taken away by the State

-- Groceries, prescription medicine and other essential items would be excluded from the sales tax measure
+- Groceries, prescription medicine and other essential items would be excluded from the Measure T

-The local measure is a one-cent sales tax that would generate approximately $10 million in local funding for Redlands public safety and city services.
+Measure T is a one-cent sales tax that would generate approximately $10 million in local funding for Redlands public safety, local infrastructure and city services.
 For example, a one-cent increase would add one dollar to a $100 purchase.

 Do sales tax measures affect essential purchases like groceries and prescription medicine?